KodingBTW/hexstring/README.md

 ![image](https://github.com/user-attachments/assets/5733b562-6103-4d32-8df7-a58b505d75aa)

 To export script:
-1.- Open ROM file and tbl file
+1. Open ROM file and tbl file
-2.- Select pointers format (lenght and endiannes)
+2. Select pointers format (lenght and endiannes)
-3.- Fill all space in "Set Offsets"
+3. Fill all space in "Set Offsets"
-4.- Press "Extract script and save", a window'll appear, select output file and save
+4. Press "Extract script and save", a window'll appear, select output file and save
-5.- Edit the file with you favorite text editor, I recomment use  Notepad++, always use UTF-8
+5. Edit the file with you favorite text editor, I recomment use  Notepad++, always use UTF-8

 To insert Script:
-1.- Import Script in Select Files
+1. Import Script in Select Files
-2.- Refill all onformation or use open config in file tab
+2. Refill all onformation or use open config in file tab
-3.- Press insert Script to ROM
+3. Press insert Script to ROM

 ## Console
 ```
-HexString [-d | -e] inFileName outFileName
+console.exe [extract | insert] inFileName outFileName
 ```

 Description: